Commencement 2014: Speaker Bio

 Donald Katz, Honorary Doctor of Humane Letters

-Under Katz’s leadership, Audible commercialized the first portable digital audio player in 1997, four years before the introduction of the iPod.
-Audible is the exclusive supplier of audiobooks to Apple’s iTunes Music store worldwide and operates 11 global outlets, including audible.co.uk in London, audible.de in Berlin, and audible.fr in Paris.
-Audible was publicly traded on NASDAQ until acquired by Amazon.com in 2008 for a sum reportedly in excess of $300 million and is now an Amazon.com, Inc. subsidiary.
+Founded in 1995 and headquartered in Newark, New Jersey, since 2007, audible.com (US) serves millions of listeners and offers more than 150,000 downloadable audiobooks, audio editions of periodicals, and other programs.
+The company, under Katz’s leadership, commercialized the first portable digital audio player in 1997, four years before the introduction of the iPod.
+Audible is the exclusive supplier of audiobooks to Apple’s iTunes Music store worldwide and operates 12 global outlets including audible.co.uk in London, audible.de in Berlin, and audible.fr in Paris.
+Audible was publicly traded on NASDAQ until acquired by Amazon.com, Inc., in 2008 and is now an Amazon.com subsidiary.

-Katz lives in Montclair, New Jersey, where he served as a member of the public library board for several years.
-He has served on the board of Uncommon Schools, a nonprofit organization that manages several of the most outstanding urban college preparatory charter schools in the Northeast since the organization’s founding, and he also serves on the board of Newark’s Brick City Development Corporation.
+Katz graduated from New York University in 1974, where he studied with novelist Ralph Ellison.
+He attributes his fascination with audio to Ellison, who emphasized the role of oral and vernacular culture as a fundamental underpinning of American literature.
+Katz also attended The University of Chicago as well as The London School of Economics, from which he holds a master of science in economics.
+He lives in Montclair, New Jersey, where he served as a member of the public library board for nine years.
+He has served on the board of Uncommon Schools, a nonprofit organization that manages several of the most outstanding urban college preparatory charter schools in the Northeast.
+In February 2014, he was named chair of Newark’s Brick City Development Corporation.
+Katz is married, the father of three children, and an avid ice hockey player.

 Joined Rutgers: 1946